 opinions expressed at or through this site are the opinions of the individual

-lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz,
+lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz,

 or any individual attorney.